secretaria-ICA/Analise_de_Sentimento_das_Empresas_Listadas_no_Indice_S_e_P_500_por_FinBERT/README.md

 companies listed on the S&P 500 financial index.
 The documents analyzed are those submitted to the SEC (US Securities Authority) annually with comments from each company's management on past performance and expectations for the future, known as the MD&A section of the 10K file.
 I compiled the results into a table where each row is an S&P 500 company and which contains a column for the document per company.
+Those documents were analysed under FinBERT model in order to return a sentiment score.
 The results indicate low predictability of the market's response to releases, and these reports are presented with more optimistic feelings than the market in all the years analyzed.
 Only the year 2019 showed statistical relevance in predicting returns against the sentiments presented in the statements.

 ### 1. Introdução